geoman-io/leaflet-geoman/README.md

 # Leaflet Polygon Management
 A Leaflet Plugin For Creating And Editing Geometry Layers in Leaflet 1.0.
-Draw, Edit, Drag, and soon: Snap Features.
+Draw, Edit, Drag, and Snap Features.

 ### Why *another* geometry editing plugin?
 As leaflet.draw development seemed to came to a halt and I needed support for leaflet 1.0 I created this plugin myself due to a lack of alternatives.